amitsaha/python-monitoring-talk/opensource-com-article/article.md

 ### Why do we need statistics?

+In `Demo 1` above, we observed that there is a lot of data that is generated when we report metrics.
 We need statistics when working with metrics because there are just too many of them.
 We don't care about individual values, but in the overall behavior.
 We expect the behavior they exhibit is a proxy of the behavior of the system under observation.

+##

 ## What should I monitor